-13. How should a JRJ Recipient in repayment status repay the financial obligation they've incurred under the terms of their signed JRJ Student Loan Repayment Program (SLRP) Service Agreement?
+17) How should a JRJ Recipient in repayment status repay the financial obligation they've incurred under the terms of their signed JRJ Student Loan Repayment Program (SLRP) Service Agreement?

 Consistent with the terms of the JRJ SLRP Service Agreement, JRJ recipients are required to inform their JRJ state administering agency of their separation from a qualified position of employment and the status of their repayment.
-A payment in the total amount of the JRJ Student Loan Repayment benefits that have been made on behalf of the JRJ recipient must then be sent to the Office of Justice Programs (OJP) Office of the Chief Financial Officer (OCFO) with a notation of the applicable Grant Number(s) from which the funds were derived, at the following address:
+A payment in the total amount of the JRJ Student Loan Repayment benefits that have been made on behalf of the JRJ recipient must then be sent to the Office of Justice Programs (OJP) Office of the Chief Financial Officer (OCFO) with a notation of the applicable Grant Number(s) from which the funds were derived, reflecting the separate amount from each grant, at the following address: